PSGI/Plack

 Servers

-- Plack core includes HTTP::Server::PSGI, the standalone (prefork) HTTP server, a CGI runner (for running any PSGI application as a CGI script), a FastCGI daemon and Apache1 and 2 mod_perl handler.
+- Plack core includes a CGI runner (for running any PSGI application as a CGI script), a FastCGI daemon and mod_perl handlers for Apache1 and 2.

 - HTTP::Server::Simple::PSGI